-'''

-device(config)# snmp-server user bob admin v3 access 2 auth md5 bobmd5 priv des bobdes
+device(config)# snmp-server user bob admin v3 auth md5 bobmd5 priv des bobdes

-'''

 In the example, an SNMPv3 user named "bob" is configured to be associated with the SNMPv3 group "admin".
-Here "2" specifies the access list associated with the user with MD5 type of authentication to access SNMP and DES encryption to encrypt the privacy password.
+Here we use the MD5 type of authentication to access SNMP and DES encryption to encrypt the privacy password.

 The SNMP group to which the user account will be mapped should be configured before creating the user accounts; otherwise, the group will be created without any views.
-Also, the ACL groups must be configured before configuring user accounts.